labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step2.md

         self.shares -= nshares
 ```

-Notice how we've:
+Notice the changes we've made:

-- Added the `@validate_attributes` decorator to the `Stock` class
+- We added the `@validate_attributes` decorator right above the `Stock` class definition.
+This tells Python to apply the `validate_attributes` decorator to the `Stock` class.
-- Removed the explicit `_fields` declaration
+- We removed the explicit `_fields` declaration because the decorator will handle it automatically.
-- Removed the call to `Stock.create_init()`
+- We also removed the call to `Stock.create_init()` because the decorator takes care of creating the `__init__` method.

-The class is now simpler and cleaner, as the decorator handles these details automatically.
+As a result, the class is now simpler and cleaner.
+The decorator takes care of all the details that we used to handle manually.

-6. Run the tests again to verify everything still works:
+6. After making these changes, we need to verify that everything still works as expected.
+Run the tests again using the following commands:

 ```bash
 cd ~/project
 python3 teststock.py
 ```

-You should see all tests passing:
+If everything is working correctly, you should see the following output:

 ```
 .........